 - All grab-and-go items will continue to be pre-wrapped prior to customer purchase.

-- All food service areas will have markings on the floor and on countertops visibly highlighting the proper direction of traffic and indicating the required minimum 6-foot distance between customers at main traffic points.
+- All food service areas have markings on the floor and on countertops visibly highlighting the proper direction of traffic and indicating the required minimum 6-foot distance between customers at main traffic points.

-Food for Students in Quarantine
+Food for Students Under Isolation

 Food for Students with Special Dietary Needs

-Chartwells will continue to ensure that students with special dietary needs have appropriate food choices.
+Chartwells continue to ensure that students with special dietary needs have appropriate food choices.
 Students may contact the Manager of Dining Services if they have any questions.

 Dining Services staff are trained by their employer, Chartwells, and are required to follow industry standards as well as laws and guidelines from local, state and federal regulatory agencies.
 Chartwells has a detailed written protocol for employee training, health screening/testing, service provision and symptom response.
 The staff will also be trained to follow the University’s rules regarding safeguards.

 Vending services are provided by a third party, Canteen.
-The Canteen supervisor will conduct a temperature check and screening interview at the distribution center to confirm that their employees are well and exhibit no sign of illness, and to assure that all safety PPEs (gloves, face coverings, and uniforms) are being worn by the employee before leaving the premises.
+The Canteen supervisor conducts a temperature check and screening interview at the distribution center to confirm that their employees are well and exhibit no sign of illness, and to assure that all safety PPEs (gloves, face coverings, and uniforms) are being worn by the employee before leaving the premises.
 Vending technicians will continue to wear all PPEs when on campus.